aetuk/aetuk/README.md

 - 👀 I’m interested in ...
 Improving customer experience using Next-Best-Action Technologies.

-- 🌱 I’m currently learning ...Applying Blockchain technologies (Solidity)
+- 🌱 I’m currently learning ...Applying NBA to Blockchain technologies (Solidity)

 - 💞️ I’m looking to collaborate on ...
-Next Best Action Technologies
+Next Best Action API's

 - 📫 How to reach me ...